webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 When the name matches an entrypoint name, the entrypoint is removed.

+### Select modules

+The `test` option controls which modules are selected by this cache group.
+Omitting it selects all modules.
+It can be a RegExp, string or function.

+It can match the absolute module resource path or chunk names.
+When a chunk name is matched, all modules in this chunk are selected.

 ### Select chunks

 With the `chunks` option the selected chunks can be configured.

 There are 3 values possible `"initial"`, `"async"` and `"all"`.
 When configured the optimization only selects initial chunks, on-demand chunks or all chunks.

 The option `reuseExistingChunk` allows to reuse existing chunks instead of creating a new one when modules match exactly.

 This can be controlled per cache group.

-### Select modules
+### `optimization.splitChunks.chunks: all`

-The `test` option controls which modules are selected by this cache group.
-Omitting it selects all modules.
-It can be a RegExp, string or function.

-It can match the absolute module resource path or chunk names.
-When a chunk name is matched, all modules in this chunk are selected.
+As it was mentioned before this plugin will affect dynamic imported modules.
+Setting the `optimization.splitChunks.chunks` option to `"all"` initial chunks will get affected by it (even the ones not imported dynamically).
+This way chunks can even be shared between entrypoints and on-demand loading.

+This is the recommended configuration.

+T> You can combine this configuration with the [HtmlWebpackPlugin](/plugins/html-webpack-plugin/), it will inject all the generated vendor chunks for you.

 ## `optimization.splitChunks`